Young X-Men

-Young X-Men was a comic book series published by Marvel Comics.
-It lasted for 12 issues, from April 2008 through March 2009.
-The series was written by Marc Guggenheim.
+Young X-Men is a comic book series published by Marvel Comics.
+It lasted for 12 issues, from April 2008 through March 2009, and was written by Marc Guggenheim.
+The series follows Ink, Dust, Wolf Cub, Rockslide, and Blindfold, a group of young mutants recruited by Cyclops.

 Plot summary

 Final Genesis (Issues 1–5)

-Blindfold has a vision of a team of X-Men facing off against a deadly old foe of the X-Men, Donald Pierce, former member of the Hellfire Club.
-Elsewhere, Cyclops is seen across the world, recruiting several teenaged mutants such as Eric Gitter, and former students like Sooraya Qadir (Dust), Nicholas Gleason (Wolf Cub); and Santo Vaccarro (Rockslide).
-Santo refuses to join unless Scott accepts Ruth Aldine (Blindfold) whom Scott had originally planned not to recruit, to be on the team as well.
+Blindfold has a vision of a team of X-Men battling Donald Pierce.
+Elsewhere, Cyclops is seen across the world, recruiting several teenaged mutants such as Eric Gitter, and former students Dust, Wolf Cub, and Rockslide.
+Rockslide refuses to join unless Cyclops accepts Blindfold, whom Cyclops had originally planned not to recruit, to be on the team as well.

-After assembling the Young X-Men in the Danger Cave, he gives them their costumes, which have the appearance of the standard yellow and black training uniforms.
-He lectures them that he is reforming the X-Men, beginning with perhaps the last generation of mutants.
-Their first mission is to take down what he claims is the new incarnation of the Brotherhood of Mutants, under the control of Sunspot (who is now Lord Imperial of the Hellfire Club) and is accompanied by his friends and former teammates, Cannonball, Magma, and Danielle Moonstar.
+After assembling the Young X-Men in the Danger Cave, Cyclops lectures them that he is reforming the X-Men, beginning with what may be the last generation of mutants.
+Their first mission is to take down what he claims is the new incarnation of the Brotherhood of Mutants, led by Sunspot and consisting of his friends and former teammates Cannonball, Magma, and Danielle Moonstar.

-After they fail in training sessions against Brotherhood simulacra, Cyclops decides to send them after Moonstar and Magma in small teams, each with a specific target.
-When surprise-attacked by Dust, Rockslide and Wolf Cub in Los Angeles, Magma responds violently by destroying their Blackbird.
-In the Colorado Rockies, Moonstar proves herself superior to the young mutants Blindfold and Ink despite her lack of powers.
-However, she is taken down by an unseen force that Blindfold seems to know.
+After they fail in training sessions against Brotherhood simulacra, Cyclops sends the group after Moonstar and Magma in small teams, each with a specific target.
+Dust, Rockslide, and Wolf Cub are sent after Magma, who responds violently by destroying the Blackbird.
+In the Colorado Rockies, Moonstar is taken down by an unseen force.
 Carrying the unconscious Moonstar back to their Blackbird, Ink asks Blindfold how her powers work.
-After she is done explaining, Ink immediately knocks her unconscious.
-Ink then delivers the unconscious Blindfold to a mysterious man in the shadows who happens to be Donald Pierce.
-When questioned about why they aren't dead, Ink explains that he is a mercenary not a killer.
+After she is done explaining, Ink knocks her unconscious and delivers her to Donald Pierce.

 Rockslide, Wolf Cub, and Dust recover from their crash and attack Magma.
 Magma, though unprepared, is much more experienced.
-She turns Dust into glass, sends Wolf Cub packing, and turns Rockslide into a pile of rocks.
-Distracted by Rockslide, who reforms, she is eviscerated by Wolf Cub, knocking her out but leaving Wolf Cub with a nasty burn.
+She turns Dust into glass and turns Rockslide into a pile of rocks.
+Dust is eviscerated by Wolf Cub, knocking her out and leaving Wolf Cub with a burn.